KBOR OER Initiatives System-wide

 Emporia State University

 In Fall 2020, ESU began awarding Course Resource Affordability Initiative Grants (CRAIG) to spur faculty adoption, adaption, compilation, and creation of open educational resources.
-Since Fall 2020, 44 ESU faculty have received CRAIG awards resulting in $300,000 in textbook savings for students through Spring 2022.
-The Student Government Association fully supports OER efforts at ESU, holding a seat on the OER Task Force since 2019 and producing resolutions in favor of OER and of CRAIG awards to spur innovation.
+Since Fall 2020, 58 ESU faculty have received CRAIG awards resulting in more than $400,000 in textbook savings for students through Spring 2024.
+The Student Government Association fully supports OER efforts at ESU, holding a seat on the OER Committee since 2019 and producing resolutions in favor of OER and of CRAIG awards to spur innovation.
 SGA representatives sitting on the Tuition and Fees Committee unanimously approved of a $5 fee to support CRAIG funding and OER infrastructure.
-That fee has been approved by KBOR and will go into effect Fall 2022.
+That fee has been approved by KBOR and has been in effect since Fall 2022.

 Fort Hays State University